How to get life insurance with lung conditions

 Life insurance companies use your medical history — in addition to your age, gender, and lifestyle factors — to assess risk and set your rate.

-• Next, you’ll likely take a medical exam, which is a common requirement of the life insurance application process.
+2. Next, you’ll likely take a medical exam, which is a common requirement of the life insurance application process.
 If you have mild asthma, you may not need to take an in-person exam.
-Instead, you’d answer a few additional health questions over the phone or online.
+Instead, you’ll answer a few additional health questions over the phone or online.

-• If the insurer requires more information to make a decision, they may request an attending physician statement (APS).
+3. If the insurer requires more information to make a decision, they may request an attending physician statement (APS), a detailed evaluation of your current health from your doctor’s point of view.

-After underwriting, you’ll receive your offer from the insurance company and can decide if you’d like to pay the first premium to put your policy in force
+4. After four to six weeks, you’ll receive your offer from the insurance company and can decide if you’d like to pay the first premium to activate your policy.
+If the insurer needs additional information from your doctor, it may take longer to receive an offer.

 What will insurers ask about your lung condition?